lfrei/kafka-training/witness-protection.md

 * A double agent moves to canton Zurich to collect evidence of a criminal organization.
 * On his journey he is generating **events** which are stored in a traditional database using the Swiss **ech20 standard** defined in XML.
 An event can be moving-in or moving-out.
 * You work for the canton Zurich as an IT professional and your task is to **ingest and process the events with Kafka**.
-* As soon as the double agent is **done**, we need to ensure the **no events** are stored anymore in Kafka.
+* As soon as the double agent is **done**, we need to ensure that **no events** are stored in Kafka anymore.

 ## Initial Setup
-* There is a MariaDB database prepared with test data.
+* 1: **MariaDB** contains all events.
+It is already prepared with test data of simplified events.
+JDBC URL: jdbc:mysql://mariadb:3306/events
-* The database contains simplified events based on Swiss **eCH-0020** standard in XML.
+* 2: **Kafka connect** runs in a Docker container with the name kafka-connect-01.
+It will be used to ingest the events via JDBC connector.
-* The folder **uc-witness-protection** contains the source for Kafka streams and material to support the exercises.
+* 3. Using **Kafka Streams** to write the data to other topics.

-* The Docker container **kafka-connect-01** contains Kafka Connect and is utilised in this exercise.
+The folder **uc-witness-protection** contains the material to support the exercises.

 ![img.png](img/uc-wp-1.JPG)